conduitio-labs/conduit-connector-clickhouse/README.md

 ## Destination

-The destination connector allows you to move data from any Conduit Source to a ClickHouse table.
+The ClickHouse Destination allows you to move data from any Conduit Source to a ClickHouse table.
+It takes a `sdk.Record` and parses it into a valid SQL query.

+### Key Handling

+If the `sdk.Record.Key` is empty, it is formed from `sdk.Record.Payload` data by the keys of this list (for update operations only).

-### Table name
+### Table Name

 If a record contains a `clickhouse.table` property in its metadata, it will work with this table, otherwise, it will fall back to use the table configured in the connector.
 Thus, a Destination can support multiple tables in a single